jack-walton/docs/README.md

 # Documentation

 This is a documentation repository built with Next.js using the Nextra theme.
-I use it to demonstrate some case studies for my portolio.
-I also plan to use it for various documentation tasks related to my personal projects.

 ## Local Development